 The cyber attacks against banks and other prominent financial institutions have become common and China has been blamed frequently for the attacks.

 However, China has refuted the allegations and has been blaming the U.S. for the cyber attacks.
 China had termed the U.S. as the largest source of hacker attacks targeted against it.

-In February, the Chinese Ministry of National Defense said majority of the Chinese government websites including the Department of Defense were targeted by hackers about 144,000 times in a month and two-thirds originated from the United States, Reuters has reported citing the China’s official Xinhua News Agency.
+In February, the Chinese Ministry of National Defense said majority of the Chinese government websites including the Department of Defense were targeted by hackers about 144,000 times in a month and two-thirds originated from the United States, Reuters has citing the China’s official Xinhua News Agency.